scerioli/Global-Preferences-Survey/Article/Article.md

 ---
-title: Reproduce the results of the article "Relationship of gender differences in preferences to economic development and gender equality"
+title: Reproduction of the article "Relationship of gender differences in preferences to economic development and gender equality"
 author:
 - Sara Cerioli
 - Andrey Formozov